mkorbi/carbonaut-community/CONTRIBUTING.md

 ```sh
 git commit -s
 ```

+You can find more about this [here]( https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 The Signed-off-by line must match the **author's real name**, otherwise the PR will be rejected.